International Students: Studying Law in the USA

 - The traditional JD degree, which takes three years to complete, attracts international students who do not have a first degree in law.

-International students are not required to submit an LSAT score for admission to these programs.
+International students are not required to submit an LSAT score for admission to the Global Access JD program.
 However, the Kline School of Law maintains competitive standards.
 That means:

 - Applicants should have strong academic records.